brene/docs/content/reference/simple-api.md

 # Simple API

 This API is meant for GraphQL clients like Apollo or lokka.
-If you're using Relay, check the [Relay API](relay-api) instead.
+If you are using Relay, check the [Relay API](relay-api) instead.

 The simple API [endpoint](platform#endpoint) for your project looks like this: